swaptacular/swpt_accounts/protocol.rst

 store accounts' ledger data.
 The primary key for account ledger records SHOULD be the (``creditor_id``, ``debtor_id``, ``creation_date``) tuple.
-As a minimum, `AL record`_\s MUST also be able to store a set of received `AccountTransfer`_ messages for the given account, and a ``transfer_number`` field, containing the transfer number of the latest transfer that has been added to the given account's ledger. [#sequential-transfer]_
+As a minimum, `AL record`_\s MUST also be able to store a set of received `AccountTransfer`_ messages, plus a ``transfer_number`` field, containing the transfer number of the latest transfer that has been added to the given account's ledger. [#sequential-transfer]_

 .. [#sequential-transfer] Note that `AccountTransfer`_ messages can be received out-of-order.
 For example, *transfer #3* can be received